Violet wood hoopoe

 The violet wood hoopoe (Phoeniculus damarensis) is a species of bird in the family Phoeniculidae.
 It is found in Angola, Kenya, Namibia, and Tanzania.
 It looks similar to the black-billed wood hoopoe but with a red beak and a green throat.
+It has coppery and violet mantle feathers.

 Taxonomy

-Grant's wood hoopoe (P. d. granti) is sometimes considered a full species.
+The violet wood hoopoe was formally described in 1901 by the Scottish ornithologist William Robert Ogilvie-Grant under the binomial name Irrisor damarensis.
+The specific epithet is from Damaraland in Namibia.
+The violet wood hoopoe is now one of five species placed in the genus Phoeniculus that was introduced in 1821 by the Polish zoologist Feliks Paweł Jarocki.